tgrant7/DML-Simulations/README.md

 Simulation output files (e.g., **CumEggsPerZone.2021.Mar.20.10_57_04.txt**) are ~5.6 TB.
 Contact me if you need copies.

+**DML-HPC-3.4.R**: example R code to combine simulation results from different instances (this particular code is for Scenario 3, run 4).
+These are listed as R jobs in the spreadsheet of model runs.

 **HabArea and EggsLaid1-3.xlsx**:  summary of the model output - area of each landcover type in the DML and each county, eggs laid per each landcover type per county, and summary figures